birbmaaan/appcues_demo_app/README.md

 Whenever you're trying to work on a project, you need to make sure you're in the correct location inside the terminal.
 When you open up a fresh instance of a terminal, by default it opens to your current user's root directory.

+**A word of caution: the terminal makes the assumption that you know what you're doing and you mean anything that you type into it.
+If you tell it to delete a file, it won't ask if you're sure.
+This means it's possible to seriously break things in your computer if you're not careful.
+That said, the following terminal commands are all mostly harmless.**

 To open a terminal, open your Spotlight Search and type `terminal` or select it from your list of applications.

 ![spotlight search](./readme_pics/spotlightsearch.png)